 The Cheticamp coastline is unbelievably beautiful.
-I have driven it and I have cycled it and I am always in awe of the beauty and ruggedness along this coastline.
+I have driven it and I have cycled it.
+I am always in awe of the beauty and ruggedness along this coastline.
 There are some look-off spots along this stretch of the Cabot Trail so you can stop and admire the view.

-I encourage you to stop it is totally worth it!!
+I encourage you to stop as it is totally worth it!!

-They have been relatively isolated given their location on the island and have been able to maintain their unique identity.
+This area has been relatively isolated given their location on the island.
+But because of this have been able to maintain their unique identity.
 This is a special place and you are going to love it.

 Many families settled here in the years following the Acadian Expulsion (1755-1763) by the British on mainland Nova Scotia.
 Acadian culture, language and music has survived and continues to thrive in the area.

 Cheticamp is located on the west coast of Cape Breton Island on the world-famous Cabot Trail.
 You will come across the acadian communities of Belle Cote, Terre Noire, Cap Le Moine, St. Joseph du Moine, and Grand Ētang before you reach Chéticamp.